Mentoring Program

 • To do this, send the mentor an email explaining interests and background.

-• Share CV’s (curriculum vitaes) or resume before attending the conference to give each other background and ideas for discussion.
+• Share CV’s (curriculum vitaes) or resume before attending the meeting to give each other background and ideas for discussion.

-• Before meeting the mentor, the mentee should read some of the mentor’s published work, and come to the conference with questions and topics to discuss.
+• Before meeting the mentor, the mentee should read some of the mentor’s published work, and come to the meeting with questions and topics to discuss.

-• The details of the initial meeting (e.g., day/time) between mentee and mentor at the annual ASB conference should be planned prior to going to the conference.
+• The details of the initial meeting (e.g., day/time) between mentee and mentor at the annual ASB meeting should be planned prior to going to the meeting.

-Discussions with Mentor at Annual Conference and/or During Correspondence
+Discussions with Mentor at Annual Meeting and/or During Correspondence

 • Mentee should express their educational and career goals to mentor.